shenxianpeng/blog/source/_posts/2021/01/open-port-22.md

 Recently our Bamboo server has an error when connect to the Windows build system.

-Some errors like: can not connect to the host XXXX 22 port.
+Some errors like: Can not connect to the host XXXX 22 port.

 I log in the build machine find port 22 with the below command